Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Cloud Operations/README.md

     To optimize your savings, choose the right combinations of storage solutions that help you reduce costs while preserving performance and security.

 ### AWS Free Tier
-    It iffers a free usage tier for up to 1 year
+    It offers a free usage tier for up to 1 year
-    SAve money as you learn and experiment with AWS Free Tier.
+    Save money as you learn and experiment with AWS Free Tier.

 <img src="assets/free tier.PNG" alt="AWS" style="height:100%; width:100%">